 1 Jan – 31 Mar 2018

 Sam Keogh’s Production Residency focused on a new commission by EVA International supported through the Arts Council Ireland’s Open Call programme.
-While on residency at IMMA Keogh developed a new installation and performance which will be opened on 14 April 2018 in Limerick as part of EVA International.
-The work takes the form of a vast defunct control panel which sets the stage for performance where an astronaut returns to addresses the audience directly in the mode of a TED talk or Silicon Valley Sales pitch.
-Sam Keogh’s work melds performance, installation and sculpture into scrappy and mutable wholes.
-Sculpture and collage often serve as props and mnemonic devices for performances but are also in excess of these functions, spilling over with idiosyncratic detail and extraneous information.
+While on residency Keogh developed a new installation and performance for EVA International.
+The work took the form of a vast defunct control panel which set the stage for performance where an astronaut returns to addresses the audience directly in the mode of a TED talk or Silicon Valley Sales pitch.

 Please note this is archive content and may not display optimally.